 Why we love the Scottish Highlands

-Base your stay at the gateway city of Inverness - also the start for the North Coast 500.
-Within easy reach of Edinburgh, it offers art and culture, foodie festivals to get your teeth stuck into, botanical gardens and a plenty for music lovers.
-Whether it’s a bracing wild swim, a warming whiskey tour or a royal fix at Balmoral, unleash your imagination in the Highlands.
+Base your stay at the gateway city of Inverness – also the start for the North Coast 500.
+Within easy reach of Edinburgh, it offers art and culture, foodie festivals to get your teeth stuck into, botanical gardens and plenty for music lovers.
+Whether it’s a bracing wild swim, a warming whisky tour or a royal fix at Balmoral, unleash your imagination in the Highlands.

 Featured things to do